danbev/learning-ai/notes/mamba.md

                                                                                    +--------------+
 ```
 What I'm trying to convey here is that the filter is moving across the input
-and at each timestep it is computing the weighted sums of the past state and
+and at each timestep, it is computing the weighted sums of the past state and
 the current input.
 As move input comes in the filter is "moved" across to the
 next input.